 In August 2022, the Fayetteville State University Reading Clinic (FSRC) secured a grant from the Anonymous Trust with the aim of offering research-based programs that promote academic achievement and a love for learning among underserved populations in a safe and inclusive environment.
 The FSRC, playing a critical role in ensuring K-5 elementary students attain literacy proficiency and prepare for college and career readiness, has a set of objectives that include providing qualified tutors for personalized assistance, aligning tutoring with North Carolina academic standards, fostering a positive and caring atmosphere for virtual and in-person learning, nurturing confidence and self-esteem, serving at-risk student populations, collaborating with school districts and stakeholders for student success, and ensuring appropriate training in child protection and preventing sexual harassment for all staff members.
 While the FSRC has successfully met these objectives, their current focus is on sustaining and expanding tutoring services to benefit children in the Sandhills region.
-In the fall of 2022, the HELPS program provided tutoring sessions to 66 students, with promising progress seen in reading fluency for six students who attended a significant number of sessions.
-However, due to a program change in January 2023, end-of-year growth data was unavailable as the HELPS program was discontinued.
-During the spring of 2023, the FSRC underwent a transition to a more costeffective diagnostic-prescriptive approach, utilizing multiple assessments to determine placement levels and measure skill growth.
-The clinic primarily served students in grades 1-5 who needed foundational skills in phonics and decoding.
-Tier II and Tier III interventions were implemented to address these needs, and 22 tutors recruited from the Fayetteville State University College of Education provided consistent and effective literacy coaching.
-Safety measures, including training and background checks for tutors, were put in place to ensure the well-being of the children.
-The FSRC conducted tutoring sessions on campus twice a week, with a student-to-tutor ratio of 1:1.
-From February to April 2023, the 22 FSU tutors delivered a total of 365 hours of tutoring to 29 selected students.
-Additionally, two parent workshops were held to support parental involvement in their child's literacy development.
-The newly refurbished Reading Clinic and Literacy Resource Materials Lab provided an optimal learning environment for the students throughout the spring of 2023.
+In the fall of 2023, a new director took charge of the Fayetteville State Reading Clinic (FSRC).
+Kindergarten students were among the 40 children from grades K-5 invited to attend the clinic.
+Tutoring sessions were held twice a week from 5-7 p.m.
+The first hour was dedicated to academic assistance in various subjects, while the second hour focused on strategic literacy instruction.
+Assessments were utilized to measure phonics, word reading, and fluency.
+Additionally, all students completed a survey to gauge their attitudes toward reading.
+The FSRC acquired several educational resources from Benchmark Education, including the Comprehension Skills Bag, Phonics Kits, and Decodable Texts, to enhance the instructional support provided to the students.